juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 To address the two challenges mentioned above, the service team designed and implemented a chatbot, called Johnny, which performs three tasks:

-1. Anwer user questions about the service
+1. Anwer users' questions about the service
-2. Elicit user input
+2. Elicit users' input
-3. Teach user key service features
+3. Teach users key service features

 There are two versions of Johnny, [one serving teachers](https://activity.jumpstart.com/#/jsaactivity) while the [other serving students](https://activity.jumpstart.com/#/student).